 It’s a popular spot year-round and has seen a fair amount of development along its 3km (1.8mi) stretch.
 Its northern end has a pedestrian-only boardwalk and a few large resorts and tends to be a lot less lively than the rest of the beach, which is chock-full of restaurants, bars, pousadas, surfers and travelers.

 Apart from taking its fair share of the natural beauty that seems to be a given along Natal’s coastline, Ponta Negra’s most impressive natural attraction is an enormous sand dune - the Morro da Careca - whose 120m (390ft) slopes sheer directly into the sea.
 These days, its sandy slopes can only be appreciated from the beach due to increased erosion and damage to the surrounding rainforest.

-Star-shaped Forte de Reis Magos (Three Wise Men Fort) predates the founding of Natal by nearly two years.
+The star-shaped Fort of the Magi (Forte dos Reis Magos) predates the founding of Natal by nearly two years.
 The Portuguese began building the fort on January 6, 1598, the same day they celebrated Epiphany, hence the name and shape of the fort.

 Natal, named after the Portuguese word for ‘Christmas’, was founded 23 months later on December 25, 1599.

 Religious considerations aside, the decision to build the fort at the mouth of the Potengi River was purely a strategic one.
 Located on a sand bar that is covered at high-tide and positioned at Brazil’s easternmost point, Forte de Reis Magos was ideally placed to defend the continent from European and African advances.

 The whitewashed and turreted fort walls were built to last and inside you’ll find a chapel, a well, cannons and soldiers' quarters.
 If you don’t come for the history, come for the views – its prime location at the tip of the peninsula affords fantastic vistas across the city to the south and the surrounding sand dunes.